-Brian Powell is James H. Rudy Professor, Department Chair, and Co-Director of the Preparing Future Faculty program in the Department of Sociology at Indiana University.
+Brian Powell is James H. Rudy Professor and Co-Director of the Preparing Future Faculty program in the Department of Sociology at Indiana University.
 He also is affiliated faculty in the Department of Gender Studies and the Kinsey Institute.
-He currently is a Visiting Scholar at the Russell Sage Foundation.
+He recently completed his term as Department Chair and currently is a Visiting Scholar at the Russell Sage Foundation.

 Professor Powell's research focuses on family, education, gender, and sexuality.
 With grants from the National Science Foundation, American Education Research Association, and the Spencer Foundation, he has examined how families confer advantages (or disadvantages) to their children and how family structure influences parental investments in children.
 He is especially interested in several increasingly visible groups of "atypical" family forms: families with older parents, bi/multiracial families, adoptive families, and gay/lesbian families.
 His research has appeared in American Sociological Review, American Journal of Sociology, Social Forces, Journal of Health and Social Behavior, Sociology of Education, Social Psychology Quarterly, the American Journal of Public Health, and the Harvard Education Review, among others.